LaFayette woman's husband charged with concealing her body

-Walker County Sheriff Steve Wilson announced today (Thursday, Dec.
-26) that a criminal charge has been filed related to the discovery of the body of Britany Nicole Parker, 31, on June 18, 2019.
+Walker County Sheriff Steve Wilson announced on Thursday that a criminal charge has been filed related to the discovery of the body of Britany Nicole Parker, 31, on June 18, 2019.

 The decomposing body of Parker was found in a grassy field near the 2900 block of Old Mineral Springs Road, two miles from Lafayette.
 The body was found in the early morning hours by two men who were checking livestock in the area.

-Ms. Parker’s newlywed husband, Bob Jay Cole, a/k/a B. J. Cole, has been charged with concealing the death of another person, a felony punishable by one to 10 years imprisonment.
+Parker’s newlywed husband, Bob Jay Cole, has been charged with concealing the death of another person, a felony punishable by one to 10 years imprisonment.
 Cole is currently incarcerated on a parole violation.

-Cole was released from prison in the summer of 2018 after serving 28 years in prison on a murder conviction from Catoosa County, Ga.
+Cole was released from prison in the summer of 2018 after serving 28 years in prison on a murder conviction from Catoosa County.

 An autopsy of Parker, which was completed by the Georgia Bureau of Investigation crime lab, revealed a lethal concentration of methamphetamine in her body.
 The cause of death was acute methamphetamine toxicity; the manner of death is accident.